10up/wp-local-docker-v2/README.md

 Elasticsearch server by prefixing the url path with `/__elasticsearch/`.
 For example, if you wanted to hit the `/_all/_search/` endpoint of Elasticsearch, the URL would look like: `http://<hostname>/__elasticsearch/_all/_search`

+In the ElasticPress settings, you should enter `http://<hostname>/__elasticsearch` as the ElasticPress host.

 ### WP Snapshots

 See the section on [using WP Snapshots](#user-content-wpsnapshots)